metal3-io/metal3-docs/design/cluster-api-provider-metal3/node_reuse.md

 ### Work Items

-* Modify CAPM3 controller to set the KCP/MD name in the `consumerRef` of BareMetalHost while it is deprovisioning;
-* Implement a new NodeReuse field in the spec of the M3MTemplate.
+- add `nodeReuse` field in the spec of the M3MTemplate;

+- introduce a label `infrastructure.cluster.x-k8s.io/node-reuse`;

+- add filtering logic to select specific hosts.

 ### Dependencies